slatedocs/slate/source/includes/_orders.md

 }
 ```

-You can fetch a list of orders via a `GET` to `https://sunlight.is/api/v2/orders`.
+You can fetch a list of orders via a `GET` to `https://app.sunlight.is/api/v2/orders`.
 The order list is sorted by the `updated-at` field and by default is ordered descending, most recently updated first.

 <aside class="notice">
-  The scope of the orders a user can see will depend on the rol of said user.
+  The scope of the orders a user can see will depend on the role of said user.

-  Every user can see all of their orders and the ones associated to the groups which said user is admin.
+  Every user can see all of their orders.
+Additionally, admins of a group can see that groups associated orders.
 </aside>

 ### Query Parameters